NCBI-Hackathons/Viral-VDAP/README.md

 -- On the filter panel on the left, click “Nucleotide Sequence Type,” then check “RefSeq.”
 Select the sequence you want, then download the FASTA file.

 ## Overview of pipeline steps
-- Quality filtering, trimming, and minimum length filtering (Trimmomatic)
+- QC: Quality filtering, trimming, and minimum length filtering (Trimmomatic)
-- De novo sequence assembly (SPAdes) -> Align scaffolds to reference and condense aligned scaffolds into a consensus/draft genome (Medusa)
+- Alignment: De novo sequence assembly (SPAdes) -> Align scaffolds to reference and condense aligned scaffolds into a consensus/draft genome (Medusa)
 - **Note:** On test data, de novo assembly produced a more complete assembly that better reproduced the corresponding published genome sequence than reference-based alignment.
 For the curious, reference-based alignment can be carried out as follows: Alignment to reference sequence (Bowtie2)-> Sequence deduplication (Samtools) -> calling variants and making consensus sequence (Samtools))

-- Variant calling:
+- Variant calling: Align consensus to reference and export SNP list (MUMmer)

 ## Software citations, versions and parameters